dsmrreader/dsmr-reader/docs/installation/explained.rst

 The application will also need the appropriate database client, which is not installed by default.
 For this I created two ready-to-use requirements files, which will also install all other dependencies required, such as the Django framework.

-The ``base.txt`` contains requirements which the application needs anyway, no matter which backend you've choosen.

 Setup local config::